Black California police chiefs: Let us quickly fire bad cops

 The chiefs also called for broadening California law to permit publicizing the disciplinary records of any officer who is fired for any reason.

-A law that took effect last year allows disclosure only when officers are found to have improperly used force or discharged firearms, committed sexual assaults on the job, or have been dishonest in official duties.
+A law that took effect last year allows disclosure only when officers are found to have improperly used force or discharged firearms, committed sexual assaults on the job, or been dishonest in official duties.

 “Our efforts to bolster community trust are undermined when we are prohibited from sharing disciplinary results with our communities.
 This is shocking to some who come to California from other states where public disclosure of all discipline is routine,” Pridgen said.